CarletonComputerScienceSociety/website/content/resources/contribution-guides/contributing-faqs.md

 [Resources Contributions Project Board](https://github.com/orgs/CarletonComputerScienceSociety/projects/22)

+Change the status on the Project Board from `Todo` to `In Progress`

 ## 2. Locate the empty markdown file

 You can find the FAQ markdown files here: `content/resources/faq/questions`